Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 # Releases
 ## Release 3.0.9
-- LINQ for SQL integrated (JET, SQLSVR, MySQL, other DBs implemented but not tested)
+- LINQ for SQL integrated (JET, SQLSVR, MySQL tested, other DBs implemented but not tested)
   Project: hoLinqToSql
-- AddinSimple 1.0.3 With query example implemented with LINQ for SQL
+- AddinSimple 1.0.3 With query example implemented with LINQ for SQL, tested with: JET, SqlServer, MySQL

 ## Release 3.0.8
 - AddInSimple: Add-In Search 'AddInSearchSamplePackageContent' corrected